Grilled Asparagus Spears to the Heart

 3) Grill the asparagus, lid on, until they brown slightly on one side, about 5 minutes, roll them and grill for only 2 to 3 minutes on the second side.
 A few char marks are OK, but don't incinerate them.
 Stand by your grill.
 Bite into one near the base to make sure the doneness is the way you like it (I like it with a bit of crunch).
 The skinny ones will finish first so yank them off as soon as they are tender and bend when lifted by tongs.

 4) Arrange the spears on a platter so they are all pointing in the same direction.
 Let them cool for about 5 minutes.
-They do not have to be red hot when served, in facct they can be served at room temp.
-Now sprinkle with the cheese, the oil, and the vinegar.
-You can substitute lemon or lime juice for the vinegar if you wish.
+They do not have to be red hot when served, in fact they can be served at room temp.
+Now drizzle with the vinegar and top with the cheese ribbons.